 Keysearch is an SEO software that helps you find relevant search terms to attempt to rank for, and one I’m forever convincing myself I’m finally going to use, but have yet to really crack.
 Sometimes, I spend the time searching for keywords to rank for; others, I’m in a hurry and just gloss over it entirely.

-You definitely can get away with simply using the Canva free subscription in any basic design work you’re doing, but if you want to use logos, customize sizing and use it for more advanced projects, you’ll want to upgrade to the paid version at $13 a month.
-I’ve done this on and off over the years, depending on if we’re designing signage for our nonprofit events or, in this case, our conference.
-Canva definitely beats learning Photoshop and Illustrator as it’s so user-friendly, not to mention much cheaper.
+If you’re only doing basis design work, you can probably get away with the Canva free subscription.
+But if you want to use logos, customize sizing and use it for more advanced projects, you’ll want to upgrade to the paid Canva Pro version at $13 a month (or $119 if paid annually).
+I use Canva daily and love it; it definitely beats learning Photoshop and Illustrator as it’s so user-friendly, not to mention much cheaper.

 Google One, $20 annually